 Software Testers Academy

-The Software Testers Academy is a training programme which aims to give graduates the skills to compete for new job opportunities within the IT sector.
+The Software Testers Academy was a training programme which aimed to give graduates the skills to compete for new job opportunities within the IT sector.

 Applications for this intake closed on Friday 29 August 2014.